-b Daily bag limit: to include not more than 2 hen mallard, 1 pintail, 2 scaup, 2 redhead, 1 harlequin, 4 scoter, & 4 long-tailed duck.
-Canvasback season closed.
-Possession limit: to include not more than 4 hen mallard, 2 pintail, 4 scaup, 4 redhead, 1 harlequin, 8 scoter, & 8 long-tailed duck.
-Canvasback season closed.
-Season limit: 1 harlequin.
+b Daily bag limit: to include not more than 2 hen mallard, 2 pintail, 3 scaup (see restricted dates above), 1 canvasback, 2 redhead, 1 harlequin, 4 scoter, & 4 long-tailed duck.

-c Daily bag limit: to include not more than 1 dusky Canada goose & 2 cackling geese, except not more than 1 Aleutian goose in Pacific County Possession limit: to include not more than 1 dusky Canada goose & 4 cackling geese, except not more than 2 Aleutian geese in Pacific County Season limit: 1 dusky Canada goose.
+c Daily bag limit: to include not more than 1 dusky Canada goose & 2 cackling geese, except not more than 1 Aleutian goose in Pacific County

+Possession limit: to include not more than 1 dusky Canada goose & 4 cackling geese, except not more than 2 Aleutian geese in Pacific County

+Season limit: 1 dusky Canada goose.
 A dusky Canada goose is defined as a dark breasted (Munsell 10 YR, 5 or less) Canada goose with a culmen (bill) length of 40-50 mm.
 A cackling goose is defined as a goose with a culmen (bill) length of 32 mm or less.